 “I love the idea of being able to help children who don’t have parents,” Neriza says.
 “They didn’t choose to be foster children.”

-Neriza initially believed that she wanted to work with younger girls when she first became a certified foster parent several years ago.
+Neriza initially believed that she wanted to work with younger girls when she first became a certified foster/resource parent several years ago.
 She was caught by surprise when she connected with a 12 year old boy instead.
 After taking him to Little League games over the course of the summer, Neriza grew to appreciate T’s positive personality, intelligence, and humor and realized how much they share in common.

 “We love music, we love to laugh, we love to eat,” Neriza says about her foster son.
 “He’s a wonderful kid.”